 Calling 911 for a loved one while in a manic or depressive state can be one of the hardest things you can do.
-You may feel that you are betraying them, especially if they insist that they do not want to go to hospital.
+You may feel you are betraying them, especially if they insist they do not want to go to the hospital.

-However, if you suspect that they might harm themselves, you should call emergency services immediately.
+However, if you suspect they might harm themselves, call emergency services immediately.

 You may find yourself feeling guilty about calling 911, but remember that you cannot control how others react to your actions.

-Make sure that you have all of the information available to you before making such a decision.
+Ensure you have all the information available before making such a decision.
 This includes details like their medication schedule, recent medical appointments, and previous suicide attempts.

 You may also consider contacting a crisis hotline.
-These numbers provide 24-hour free phone counselling service.
+These numbers provide 24-hour free phone counseling service.
 Some of these numbers include: